AlexsLemonade/scpca-docs/docs/download_files.md

 ### Portal-wide downloads as merged objects

-You can choose to download single-cell Portal data as [merged objects for each project](#merged-object-downloads) by checking "Merge samples into one object per project".
+You can choose to download all single-cell and single-nuclei samples from the Portal as [merged objects for each project](#merged-object-downloads) by checking "Merge samples into one object per project".
 {ref}`Merged objects<merged_objects:Merged objects>` contain gene expression for all samples in a given project in a single file.
 This download includes a folder for each project that contains a single merged object (`SCPCP000000_merged.rds` or `SCPCP000000_merged.h5ad`), a merged summary report (`SCPCP000000_merged-summary-report.html`), a single [metadata](#metadata) file (`single-cell_metadata.tsv`), and all individual [QC reports](#qc-report) and, if applicable, [cell type annotation reports](#cell-type-report) for each library included in the merged object for that project.